rwblokzijl/Msc-thesis-EuroToken/thesis.md

     open issues in cryptocurrencies from a perspective of a trustworthy central bank.
-By centralising some infrastructure required to run a cryptographically secure currency, we achieve a network that can scale to arbitrary size, handle off-line transactions, and remain price-stable and guaranteed in value by the Central Bank.
+By centralising some infrastructure required to run a cryptographically secure currency, we achieve a network that can scale to arbitrary size, handle offline transactions, and remain price-stable and guaranteed in value by the Central Bank.

     The EuroToken system is a Peer-to-Peer blockchain system that store every